 skip to main content

-Note: While you won’t be administering medications, taking care of patients, or assisting with exams and minor surgeries in these roles, we can’t promise you won’t occasionally come into contact with patients.
+Note: While you won’t be administering medications, taking care of patients, or assisting with exams and minor surgeries in these roles, we can’t promise you won’t occasionally have contact with patients.
 That said, these positions are centered more on administration and technology than direct patient care.

 1. Medical Billing and Coding

-These jobs with minimal patient contact fall under the field of medical billing and coding, which is a hugely important aspect of healthcare.2 In order to be paid for services, providers have to correctly bill the insurance company, patient, or other payer.
+These healthcare jobs with minimal patient contact fall in the field of medical billing and coding, which is an important aspect of healthcare.2 This is because, in order to be paid for services, providers must correctly bill the insurance company, patient, or other payer.
 That’s where these jobs come into play.

-medical biller and coder is similar to a billing specialist, but they’re also usually responsible for coding patient information.
-In order to be paid, claims must be correctly coded into ICD-10, a standard medical coding system, which has some 71,924 procedural and 69,823 diagnostic coding sequences.3
+• A medical biller and coder is similar to a billing specialist, but they’re also usually responsible for coding patient information using standard medical coding systems.

-medical insurance verifier often handles patient claims relating to insurance companies.
-This means making sure claims are coded correctly and communicating with insurance companies to make sure claims are paid.
+• A medical insurance verifier handles patient claims relating to insurance companies, such as making sure claims are coded correctly and communicating with insurance companies to ensure they are processed properly.

 2. Healthcare Information Management

-These three roles fall under the category of Health Information Management.
-If you’ve ever found yourself interested in the information side of the healthcare industry, then this might be the right path for you – especially if you’re looking for a healthcare job with little to no patient contact.
+These three roles fall in the category of Health Information Management.
+If you’ve ever found yourself interested in the information side of the healthcare industry, this might be a career path for you – especially if you’re an introvert who is looking for non-patient care healthcare jobs.

-clinical documentation specialist is responsible for managing patient information which is stored in electronic health records or EHRs.
-In this role, you’ll likely help maintain EHRs, ensuring their accuracy and making sure providers can quickly and easily access the information while treating patients.
+• A clinical documentation specialist is responsible for managing patient information stored in electronic health records (EHRs).
+In this role, you’ll likely help maintain EHRs, ensuring their accuracy, and making sure providers can quickly and easily access the information when treating patients.

-health information clerk helps to manage and maintain EHRs, checking them for accuracy and providing immediate access to physicians and providers.
+• A health information clerk helps manage and maintain EHRs, checking them for accuracy and providing immediate access to physicians and providers.

 3. Healthcare Management

-Say you do want to work with people—both healthcare professionals and patients—but you don’t want to be directly involved in patient care.
-Healthcare Management might be a good field of study for you.
+Maybe you want to work with people, but don’t want to be directly involved in patient care.
+Healthcare Management offers a few behind-the-scenes healthcare jobs.
 Healthcare management is the administrative arm of healthcare, and it’s about supporting the people and processes that make the healthcare system work.

 4. Medical Administrative Assistant

-Interested in a Healthcare Career with Little or No Patient Contact?
+Interested in a Healthcare Career with Little to No Patient Contact?

-Learn more about the healthcare programs at Ultimate Medical Academy.
-You can also contact us directly, enabling you to get your questions answered so you can choose a healthcare career path!
+You can also contact us directly, enabling you to get your questions answered so you can choose the healthcare career path for you!

 1 Bureau of Labor Statistics.
 Occupational Outlook Handbook.
 Healthcare Occupations. https://www.bls.gov/ooh/healthcare/home.htm